CirclesUBI/land-local/readme.md

 2. Run `docker compose up -d`
 3. Run `watch docker compose ps` and wait until all services become available (aren't restarting)
    ___Note:___ All '*-init' containers will exit and remain in that state once they finished their work.
 This is normal.
+4. First visit https://api-server.localhost and accept the self-signed certificate
-4. Visit https://o-platform.localhost to access the UI.
-The api is available at https://api-server.localhost.
+5. Then visit https://o-platform.localhost and accept the self-signed certificate to access the UI

 ### Stop the stack
 1. `cd` to the mode directory (from-image or from-source) from which you started the stack